Fruit of the Holy Spirit

 There are two Greek words for good in this section of scripture.
 Good describing the tree is one Greek word, and good describing the fruit is another Greek word.

-“Good”: Tree: Strong’s: The word “Good” is the Greek word agathos (18), which means good, beneficial, virtuous
+• “Good” Tree: Strong’s: The Greek word for “Good” describing the tree itself is agathos (18): good, beneficial, virtuous

-HELPS Word-studies: 18 agathós – inherently (intrinsically) good; as to the believer, 18 (agathós) describes what originates from God and is empowered by Him in their life, through faith.“Good”: Fruit: Strong’s: The word “Good” is the Greek word kalos (2570), which means good, beautiful, noble, excellent, honorable
+• HELPS Word-studies: 18 agathós – inherently (intrinsically) good; as to the believer, 18 (agathós) describes what originates from God and is empowered by Him in their life, through faith.

-HELPS Word-studies: 2570 kalós – attractively good; good that inspires (motivates) others to embrace what is lovely (beautiful, praiseworthy); i.e. well done so as to be winsome (appealing).
+• HELPS Word-studies: 2570 kalósattractively good; good that inspires (motivates) others to embrace what is lovely (beautiful, praiseworthy); i.e., well done so as to be winsome (appealing).

 There are also two Greek words for bad.

-“Bad”: Tree: Strong’s: The word “Bad” is the Greek word sapros (4550), which means rotten, corrupt, bad, worthless
+• “Bad” Tree: Strong’s: The Greek word for “Bad” describing the tree itself is sapros (4550): rotten, corrupt, bad, worthless

-HELPS Word-studies: 4550 saprós – properly, rotten (putrid), over-ripe; (figuratively) over-done(ripened); hence, corrupt.
-"4550 (saprós) is (akin to sēpō, 'to rot'), primarily, of vegetable and animal substances, expresses what is of poor quality, unfit for use, putrid" (Vine, Unger, White, NT, 49); sapros – "of poor or bad quality" (L & N, 1, 65.28).“Bad”: Fruit: Strong’s: The word “Bad” is the Greek word ponéros (4190), which means evil, wicked, bad, malicious
+• HELPS Word-studies: 4550 saprós – properly, rotten (putrid), over-ripe; (figuratively) over-done(ripened); hence, corrupt.
+"4550 (saprós) is (akin to sēpō, 'to rot'), primarily, of vegetable and animal substances, expresses what is of poor quality, unfit for use, putrid" (Vine, Unger, White, NT, 49); sapros – "of poor or bad quality" (L & N, 1, 65.28).

+• Strong’s Exhaustive Concordance: evil, grievous.
 From a derivative of ponos; hurtful, i.e. Evil (properly, in effect or influence, and thus differing from kakos, which refers rather to essential character, as well as from (4550) sapros, which indicates degeneracy from original virtue); figuratively, calamitous; also (passively) ill, i.e. Diseased; but especially (morally) culpable, i.e. Derelict, vicious, facinorous; neuter (singular) mischief, malice, or (plural) guilt; masculine (singular) the devil, or (plural) sinners -- bad, evil, grievous, harm, lewd, malicious, wicked(-ness).

-HELPS Word-studies: 4190 ponērós (an adjective which is also used substantively, derived from 4192 /pónos, "pain, laborious trouble") – properly, pain-ridden, emphasizing the inevitable agonies (misery) that always go with evil.
+• HELPS Word-studies: 4190 ponērós (an adjective which is also used substantively, derived from 4192 /pónos, "pain, laborious trouble") – properly, pain-ridden, emphasizing the inevitable agonies (misery) that always go with evil.

 Jesus states clearly here that every tree that doesn’t bear good fruit is cut down and thrown into the fire.
 It is very clear that as Christians, we must choose to produce good fruit in our lives if we don’t want to be thrown into the fire.